scottcm73/world_happiness/README.md

 *  The HTML file links to volume 4 of d3.js and not volume 5 because the eample chloropleth map uses volume 4 and doesn't work with volume 5.
 The d3 files are located in the d3 folder within the javascript folder of the website folder.

-*  The resources folder was moved into the website folder after the data was prepared.
+* Heroku.com was used for deployment.
+This deployment requires an index.php file that points to the index.html file.
+It also requires the php buildpack, but not the python buildpack.
+Python is not used in the web application; it was only used in the data preparation.

+The final application is at: https://d3-chloropleth-map.herokuapp.com/

 ## Versioning

-I use github for versioning.
+Github was used for versioning.
 For the versions available, see https://github.com/scottcm73/world_happiness/tree/master.

 ## Author